bb3l/Maryland-Education-By-County/README.md

 There is a significant difference (visually) between the graduation rates.
 So the focus will now be on college degree graduation rates, as it will assist the couple in making a more informed decision.

-Howard County had the highest number of high school and college graduates, making it the preferred location.
-Calvert County ranked second in high school graduates and fourteenth in college graduates, which may not be ideal if the goal is for their child to attain a college degree.
-Therefore, someone may choose Montgomery County over Calvert County to improve their child's chances of graduating from college, as Montgomery County's graduation rate is almost twice that of Calvert's.
+Howard County had the highest number of high school (95.5%) and college graduates (61.4%), making it the preferred location.
+Calvert County ranked second in high school graduates (93.9%) and fourteenth in college graduates (31.5%), which may not be ideal if the goal is for their child to attain a college degree.
+Therefore, someone may choose Montgomery County (59%) over Calvert County (31.1%) to improve their child's chances of graduating from college, as Montgomery County's graduation rate is almost twice that of Calvert's.

 **What did I find out ?**